hanerkoca/starknet.js-workshop-typescript/README.md

     - with a signature : account.execute [workshop](https://github.com/PhilippeR26/starknet.js-workshop-typescript/blob/main/src/starknet_jsExistingAccount.ts#L69)
 ### Others :

 You can find in this repo many other scripts.
 Dig in and find many usefull exemples of code.
+To simplify the test of these scripts, take advantage to install the extension `code runner`.
+In the code window, right click, then `run code`.

 ## Cairo 1 :